DrThomasAger/smile/README.md

 # (: Smile Prompt Language

-The dead simple **structured markup for increasing instruction following in prompt writing** for AI.
+The dead simple **structured markup for increasing instruction following in prompt writing**.

 It uses a small set of text emojis like  `(:`, `[;`, and `[=`.
 These can open `(:`, or close `:)`, just like brackets.